WillLillis/Giggle-Flop/README.md

 ## TODO

-- 5 stage CPU pipeline
+- 5 stage CPU pipeline -- Close to done!
-- Branch predictor
+- Branch predictor -- TBD
-- GUI debugger
+- GUI debugger -- In progress!
-- Serialization/Deserialization of program/machine state
+- Serialization/Deserialization of program/machine state -- Stretch goal
 - Other ideas/ optimizations as we work through the project :)